-- 9.1 Only non-marking rubber soled shoes in the court area are permitted. - 9.2 Arm and leg garments, including undershirts and undershorts, made of compression material are permeitted. - 9.3 Mouthguards are compulsory for all players. - 9.4 9.2 Allowed numbers are: 0-99, 00.
+- 9.1 Only non-marking rubber soled shoes in the court area are permitted. - 9.2 Arm and leg garments, including undershirts and undershorts, made of compression material are permitted. - 9.3 Mouthguards are compulsory for all players. - 9.4 9.2 Allowed numbers are: 0-99, 00.

 10. Personal fouls: Players may receive a maximum of five personal fouls during the game.
 When a player receives his/her fifth foul the player is sent off.
 This player may not re-enter the game.
+There are no team foul penalty free-throws.